timescale/examples/air-quality/README.md

 1. Update `airquality_ingest.py` with your TimescaleDB connection string
 2. Install necessary packages as listed in `requirements.txt`
 3. Initialize your TimescaleDB database with the schemas specified in `schema.sql`
-4. Run `python airquality_ingest.py` to start the ingestion
+4. Run `python3 airquality_ingest.py` to start the ingestion
 5. Create Grafana instance and import dashboard `Login to Grafana > Dashboard > Import > ./grafana.json`